ATNF/askapsoft/Code/Doc/user/current/doc/platform/processing.rst

     #SBATCH --no-requeue
     #SBATCH --export=NONE

-    aprun -B ./myprogram
+    srun --export=ALL ./myprogram

-Note the use of *aprun* instead of *mpirun*.
-The -B option to *aprun* tells ALPS (the Application Level Placement Scheduler) to reuse the width, depth, nppn and memory requests specified with the corresponding batch reservation.
+Galaxy now uses native slurm, so note the use of *srun* instead of the previous *aprun*.
+The --export=ALL option exports all environment variables to the launched application (necessary for some cases).

 Specifically, the following part of the above file requests 80 processing elements (PE) to be created.
 A PE is just a process.
 The parameter *ntasks-per-node*